100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

-Crane Mountain The hike up Crane Mountain offers a 2.8-mile hike round trip on a steep route with a tall ladder at one point, a longer 5.4-mile hike round trip that passes a beautiful pond, or a 4.1-mile loop hike, that all lead to a long flat 0.5-mile summit with grand views to the south.
+Crane Mountain The hike up Crane Mountain offers a 2.8-mile hike (round trip) on a steep route with a tall ladder at one point, a longer 5.4-mile hike round trip that passes a beautiful pond, or a 4.1-mile loop.
+These all lead to a long flat 0.5-mile summit with grand views to the south.

 Deer Leap Deer Leap is a short, fun hike to an open cliff at the north end of the Tongue Mountain Range that overlooks Lake George.